FabricTOC/FabricTOC/docs/AdminGuide/Reference/Commands/PeerChannelCommand.md

 peer channel --tls
 ```

-These flags relate to all `peer channel` commands.
-Each of these commands also has its own set of flags, and these are described in the relevant [peer command reference below](#reference).

 The global `peer` command flags also apply as described in the [`peer command`](./PeerCommand.md#flags).

 #### <a name=flags> </a> Flag details

 + `--cafile <string>`

-  a fully qualified path to orderer certificates.
+  a fully qualified path to a file containing PEM-encoded certificates for the orderer being communicated with.

+  TBC: CAN THERE BE MORE THAN ONCE CERTIFICATE, IF SO, HOW ARE THEY SEPARATED PER ORDERER?

 * `--orderer <string>`

   the fully qualified IP address and port of the orderer being communicated with for this channel operation.
+If the port is not specified, it will default to port 7050.
+An IP address must be specified if the `--orderer` flag is used.

 * `--tls`